Inexpensive Ways To Get Your Omega-3s

 - Chia seeds.
 An important part of the diet of ancient Aztecs and Mayans, chia seed is rich in omega-3 fatty acids, as well as vital minerals including calcium, phosphorus and magnesium.
 It has as thickening quality that makes it a great add-in or replacement in certain recipes, increasing their health value to you.

 You can also consider a high quality omega-3 supplement.
-Available in liquid or capsule forms, fish oil helps to maintain a healthy blood pressure, nourish the nervous system and promote optimal outlook.
-Look for products that are certified free of contaminants, and begin with small daily doses, building up to the recommended amount, which is often 1000-2000mg of EPA plus DHA total.
+Available in liquid or capsule forms, fish oil helps to maintain a healthy blood pressure, nourish the nervous system and promote optimal mood and outlook.
+Look for products that are certified free of contaminants, and begin with small daily doses, building up to the recommended amount, which is often 1000-2000mg of EPA plus DHA total per day.

 Today’s Health Topics